Does Zinc Supplementation Prolong the Effects of Botox?

 Why Zinc Might Help: Biological Plausibility

-However, zinc supplementation will not indefinitely prolong Botox’s effects.
+However, zinc cannot indefinitely extend Botox’s effects.
 Nerve endings regenerate, and the body metabolizes the toxin over time.
-Zinc may enhance the initial efficiency of the injection but won’t change the basic pharmacology.
+Zinc may improve initial injection efficiency but does not alter the toxin’s fundamental pharmacology.

 Clinical Practice and Anecdotal Reports

-• Clients with a fast metabolism or high muscle mass
+• Clients with fast metabolism or high muscle mass.

-• Patients with chronic stress or illnesses that deplete zinc levels
+• Those with chronic stress or malabsorption disorders that deplete zinc levels.

 Is Zinc Safe?
 Dosage Considerations